FarisZR/knocker-cli/docs/architecture.md

 ### 2. Configuration (Viper)

 Application configuration is managed by the **Viper** library.
 It allows for flexible configuration from a file (e.g., `.knocker.yaml`), environment variables, or command-line flags.
-This component is responsible for loading settings such as the API endpoint, API key, and the IP check interval.
+This component is responsible for loading settings such as the API endpoint, API key, and the `check_interval` used when polling for IP changes.

 ### 3. Service Management (kardianos/service)